mdn/content/files/en-us/web/api/view_transitions_api/using/index.md

 The View Transitions pseudo-elements have default [CSS Animations](/en-US/docs/Web/CSS/CSS_animations) applied (which are detailed in their [reference pages](/en-US/docs/Web/API/View_Transitions_API#pseudo-elements)).

-Most appearence transitions are given a default smooth cross-fade animation, as mentioned above.
+Most appearance transitions are given a default smooth cross-fade animation, as mentioned above.
 There are some exceptions:

 - `height` and `width` transitions have a smooth scaling animation applied.
 - `position` and `transform` transitions have a smooth movement animation applied.